 1. Must qualify for District 2 Swim Meet.

 Note: Athletic awards are not automatic.
-The coach in addition to meeting the above requirements must recommend all athletes.
+All athletes must be recommended by the coach in addition to meeting the above requirements.
 Participation letters do not count as cumulative letters earned.

 ATHLETIC CODE